requirejs/almond/README.md

 #almond

 A replacement [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) loader for [RequireJS](http://requirejs.org).
-It is a smaller "shim" loader, providing the minimal AMD API footprint that includes [loader plugin](http://requirejs.org/docs/plugins.html) support.
+It provides a minimal AMD API footprint that includes [loader plugin](http://requirejs.org/docs/plugins.html) support.
+Only useful for built/bundled AMD modules, does not do dynamic loading.

 ## Why